DamienIsPoggers/BooBoo/README.md

 BooBoo is a 2D fighting game engine written in C# with [Raylib_cs](https://github.com/ChrisDill/Raylib-cs) as the rendering backend and [NLua](https://github.com/NLua/NLua) for character scripting.

+# Archive

+BooBoo has been archived and depricated for a new engine I'm working on.
+I did this because I wanted more control over OpenGL objects than what Raylib gave me.
+Engine is currently private source due to it being planned to be a commercial product, but will eventually get an open source version.
+When it does become open source, it will be found [here.](https://github.com/aitchgames)

 # Building

 Building is quite simple.
 In Visual Studio, make sure you have [BlakieLibSharp](https://github.com/DamienIsPoggers/BlakieLibSharp) installed then just press build.